 1. Choose an Accessible WordPress Theme

 Your theme lays the foundation for your site’s accessibility, so selecting one that meets accessibility standards is essential.
+To ensure optimal performance and accessibility from the start, get a powerful WordPress hosting that supports and enhances your accessibility-ready theme.
 Look for themes labeled “accessibility-ready” in the WordPress theme directory.
 These themes are built with WCAG and ADA guidelines in mind, including features like proper heading structures, color contrast, and keyboard navigation.

 2. Add Alt Text to Images